firstrally/node-firstrally/README.md

 * `batch_file_id`: `Integer`, the id of the batch file to download.

 This method is slightly different from the other methods in that it returns large amounts of data, so you’ll want to stream the response.
 See **Historical Data** above for an example.

+### Subscription

+Manage your Real-Time Data subscription.

+##### quote(frequency, done)

+Get a quote for your Real-Time Data subscription, on a `daily`, `weekly` or `monthly` basis.
+This will return a quote object with an amount that will be deducted from your account on the frequency specified.

+* `frequency`: `String`, one of `daily`, `weekly`, or `monthly`.
+The period in which we will deduct funds from your account to sustain your subscription.

+This method will return an error response if you already have a Real-Time data subscription at any frequency.

+##### create(quote, done)

+Start the actual subscription.
+You must first pass in a quote object from Subscription.quote().

+* `quote`: `Object`, quote object returned from Subscription.quote()

 # Building